ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/01-personal-tax-account.png"><img src="/images/uk-self-assessment/01-personal-tax-account.png" style="max-width: 100%" alt="screenshot"></a>

-Logging in I get sent to my "personal tax account" page.
-It tells me I paid the right amount of tax for 2019-2020, but that has to be based on guesswork because they don't know how much I donated to charity or put into pensions.[^charity-pensions] I click that box and another page tells me how much they think I paid and that they think it was right, but they don't explain either number.
-According to my own records[^ledger] I think I paid about £230 more than they think I paid.
+Logging in I get sent to my "personal tax account" page and click the "complete your tax return" link in the top right box.
+I swear that was harder to find in the past.
+It explains who can and can't file a return, I assume I read that in a previous year and could then and still can, and I click 'start now'.

 [^charity-pensions]: For charity, they ask each time you file a return how much you expect to donate next year, so they have a decent guess for that.
 For pensions you'd think they have some idea, because they give me money every time money goes into my pensions.
 But also they ask later in the process how much money went into my pensions.
 So I'm not sure if they've taken it into account here.

-[^ledger]: I track my finances with [Ledger](https://en.wikipedia.org/wiki/Ledger_%28software%29), so this is fairly easy for me to calculate.
-There's a caveat that I got a tax rebate in January 2021 for apparently overpaying in tax year 2019-2020.
-I marked that as coming out of the same account that I mark the tax deductions on my payslip as going in to.
-Since it arrived in tax year 2020-2021, I need to add that amount back in to get the amount I paid in that tax year.
-I could also mark it as "it arrived in my current account on this date but came out of my tax account on that date".

-So I click the "complete your tax return" link in the top right box.
-I swear that was harder to find in the past.
-It explains who can and can't file a return, I assume I read that in a previous year and could then and still can, and I click 'start now'.

 The first page has a bunch of stuff filled in for me, mostly accurate.
 The all-caps HAZELDEN seems unnecessary, you don't need to worry about my handwriting.